 However, many don’t remove the wings and keep them attached to the breast.
 If you don’t have any plans for the wings, such as using them for the stock, it’s completely fine to let them stay.

-Flip The Turkey: Till now, I have been doing all the work by keeping the turkey in its back.
+Flip the turkey: Till now, I have been doing all the work by keeping the turkey on its back.
 It’s time to flip it and rest it on its breast.

 After flipping, carefully slice down the backbone, but the cutting should only be through the skin.
 Then cut the skin near the spine, wings, and legs.